 On the other hand, I think of this film when I watch certain newer ‘feminist’ shows, which are too often about so-called ‘strong female characters’ who at some point use their sexuality to survive within their own microcosms.

 But the worlds remain unchanged — unmistakably masculine domains.
-Women are told that we each must fight our own battles, mostly on our own, without asking for society’s help, because how dare we even expect that.
+Women are told that we each must fight our own battles, mostly without help, without asking for society to step in, because how dare we even expect that.
 By single-handedly defeating the worst, most destructive representation of masculine violence, Rae reclaims a modicum of power, but we never do see her make it off that boat.